wheresrhys/fetch-mock/docs/api.md

 Returns the arguments for the last matched call to fetch

 #### `lastUrl(matcherName)`
-Returns the url for the last matched call to fetch
+Returns the url for the last matched call to fetch.
+When `fetch` was last called using a `Request` instance, the url will be extracted from this

 #### `lastOptions(matcherName)`
-Returns the options for the last matched call to fetch
+Returns the options for the last matched call to fetch.
+When `fetch` was last called using a `Request` instance, the entire `Request` instance will be returned

 ## Config